-The new standard in portable field spectroscopy
+The go-to standard for trusted portable field spectroscopy

 The field collection of reflectance spectra of intact materials (often referred to as ground truth data collection) is essential for interpreting unknown materials in multi-spectral and hyperspectral remote sensing data, and validating sensor performance.
 Since sample removal for lab study often destroys the sample’s surface properties, and because lab study is impractical for many large natural surfaces, researchers need a reliable field device capable of providing laboratory-quality, field measurements with illumination and viewing geometry equivalent to a satellite or aircraft sensor.